How Long Does It Take To Make An App?

 Device and Platform Testing

-Multiple mobile device manufacturers like Samsung, LG, HTC, Motorola use the Android platform, but they customize the platform for their mobile devices (since Android is open source).
-The devices come in different sizes and shapes.
+Multiple mobile device manufacturers like Samsung, LG, HTC, Motorola use the open source Android platform, but they customize the platform for their mobile devices, which come in different sizes and form factors.

-Compare that to Apple, which has a lot more controlled environment, since they control both hardware and the OS.
-However, there are multiple iPhone & iPad (Apple iOS) devices out on the market.
+Compare that to Apple, which has a more controlled environment, since they own and manage both the hardware and the OS.
+However, there are multiple iPhone & iPad (Apple iOS) devices on the market.

 This is where testing during the mobile app development process differs significantly from web app testing.
 You can get away by testing your web app just on the Chrome browser in a Windows environment or using a service like BrowserStack to test across multiple browsers and different resolutions.
-But your mobile app has to be tested on multiple mobile devices or device simulators to ensure smooth working of your app for all users.
+But your mobile app must be tested on multiple mobile devices or device simulators to ensure smooth working of your app for all users.
 You can also leverage test farm services to test your app across multiple devices, OS versions, and simulating concurrent users.

-The complexity of testing a mobile app on all mobile devices, ongoing support costs, and headaches of mobile device management add to mobile app complexity.
-These are primary reasons why companies tend to build their enterprise mobile apps for a single mobile platform (and often provide mobile devices to their users).
-In our experience, most companies tend to develop their enterprise mobile app first with Apple’s iOS mobile platform; only where needed they build an app for the Android platform.
+Mobile app testing on all mobile devices, ongoing support costs and the headaches of mobile device management add to mobile app complexity.
+These are primary reasons why many companies build their enterprise mobile apps for a single mobile platform and often provide mobile devices to their employees.
+In our experience, most companies tend to develop their enterprise mobile apps first with Apple’s iOS mobile platform.
+Android platform version is more often a secondary concern.

-Testing is imperative to an app’s future success; it encompasses a substantial section of our overall mobile app development process.
-Having a comprehensive mobile testing strategy is a must for delivering a quality mobile app.
+Testing is imperative to an app’s success.
+It encompasses a substantial section of our overall mobile app development process.
+Possessing and implementing a comprehensive mobile testing strategy is a must for delivering quality mobile apps.

 During the testing phase, there are many ways for distributing your app development builds to the testers.
-The most common approach with iOS apps is using the Testflight and for Android apps via email or Over The Air (OTA) installs.
+The most common approach with iOS apps is using the Testflight and for Android apps Over The Air (OTA) installs or through Google Play.

-Releasing a native mobile app requires submitting your app to the app stores, Apple App Store for iOS apps and Google Play for Android apps.
+To release your native mobile app you must submit it to the appropriate app store, Apple App Store for iOS apps and Google Play for Android apps.
 However, you will need a developer account with Apple App Store and Google Play Store before launching your mobile app.